mongodb/specifications/source/auth/auth.rst

 MONGODB-IAM requires that a client create a randomly generated nonce.
 It is imperative, for security sake, that this be as secure and truly random as possible.

-All messages between MongoDB clients and servers are sent as base64 encoded BSON V1.1 Objects.
+All messages between MongoDB clients and servers are sent as BSON V1.1 Objects in the payload field of saslStart and saslContinue.
 All fields in these messages have a "short name" which is used in the serialized BSON representation and a human readable "friendly name" which is used in this specification.
 They are as follows: